s3rgeym/spydir/README.md

 # you can use pip instead
 pipx install spydir

-# scan list of hosts
+# scan list of urls
-spydir -i hosts.txt -o results.txt
+spydir -i urls.txt -o results.txt

 # see help
 spydir -h